 access" meaning "to access a computer with authorization and to use such access to obtain or alter information in the computer that the accesser is not entitled so to obtain or alter."
 18 U.S.C. §§ 1030(a)(2) and (e)(6).
-The penalties include fines and misdemeanor sentences for imprisonment up to 10 years and also allow for private causes of action seeking monetary damages and equitable relief.
+The penalties include fines and misdemeanor sentences for imprisonment up to 10 years and allows for private causes of action seeking monetary damages and equitable relief.
 Id. at § 1030(g).

-Van Buren appealed to the Eleventh Circuit, arguing “exceeds authorized access" only applied to those who obtained information to which their computer access did not extend, not in cases of misuse of access.
-The Eleventh Circuit upheld the jury’s findings that Van Buren violated the CFAA by accessing the law enforcement database for an "inappropriate reason."
+On appeal to the Eleventh Circuit, Van Buren argued that "exceeds authorized access" only applied to those who obtained information to which their computer access did not extend, not for misuse of such access.
+Rejecting such reasoning (which had been accepted

+by several other Circuit Courts), the Eleventh Circuit upheld the jury’s findings that Van Buren violated the CFAA by accessing the law enforcement database for an "inappropriate reason."
 940 F. 3d 1192, 1208 (2019).

-The Court found Van Buren’s interpretation of "so" to "be more plausible than the Government’s" because it "is not a free-floating term that provides a hook for any limitation stated anywhere [but]… refers to a stated, identifiable proposition from the “preceding” text."
+The Court found Van Buren’s interpretation of "so" to "be more plausible than the Government’s" because it "is not a free-floating term that provides a hook for any limitation stated anywhere [but]… refers to a stated, identifiable proposition from the 'preceding' text."
 593 U.S. __ at p.
 7. The Court said that the